 user_agent = properties.get('user_agent')

 properties['user_agent'] = parsed_string.get('family') # Add a timestamp at which the event was streamed

 Testing your code

 Once you write your Transformations code or make changes to the existing code you can test it against real sample events received by Hevo from your sources.
 You can also test your code against events from a specific pipeline or a specific event type.
 You can even modify the sample events to test your code for any edge case scenarios.

 Deploying your code

 Once you are satisfied with your code and have tested it, press Deploy.
-Once you Deploy your code it will apply to all incoming events and replayed events.
-We would advise you to monitor the Replay queue for any failures due to the newly deployed code.
+Once you Deploy your code it will apply to all incoming events.
+We would advise you to monitor the Failed Events for any failures due to the newly deployed code.